rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 ### 8.3 Dynamic Extension of Functionalities (Plugins)

-*   **Potential:** Backends can be designed to dynamically load DLLs that provide specific implementations for certain functionalities (e.g., a plugin for a custom broad-phase collision detection algorithm or a specific ray tracing technique).
+*   **Potential:** Low-level implementations can be designed to dynamically load DLLs that provide specific implementations for certain functionalities (e.g., a plugin for a custom broad-phase collision detection algorithm or a specific ray tracing technique).
 These plugins can register themselves with internal mechanisms or, again, be managed via the C# DI system providing factories for these specific functionalities to the C++ side.

-These granular extension points transform the backend into a true set of **interchangeable building blocks**, where even the fundamental pieces can be customized with precision through a consistent C# DI-driven configuration.
+These granular extension points transform the low-level implementation into a true set of **interchangeable building blocks**, where even the fundamental pieces can be customized with precision through a consistent C# DI-driven configuration.

 ---

-**Note:** This document describes only the low-level C++ backend (WAL/RAL/PAL).
+**Note:** This document describes only the low-level C++ implementations (WAL/RAL/PAL).
 For an overview of the engine's multi-layered architecture and the guiding philosophy of **Modular Component Architecture**, please refer to the [Piece Engine General Design Document](../OVERVIEW.md).
 The Piece.Core (C++) and the Piece.Framework (C#) are detailed in their respective design documents.